Every year he would escalate his message until the word Halloween became synonymous with death.

 He could smell the candle wax burning as he knocked on the front door.

-The front door swung opened.
-Johnny held out his bag and said “Trick or Treat”.
+The front door swung open.
+Johnny held out his bag and said, “Trick or Treat”.

 Out of the darkness appeared a figure dressed in a bloody white sheet.